 Information on AAU Student projects for possible clients can be found here.

 AAU takes pride in its students’ research.
 One of the first research efforts of each scholar is the thesis.
 We recognize extraordinary efforts and award the best theses every year.
-See a list of awarded works below:
+A list of the awarded works is available here.

 ICP 2021 will be a special edition of the program, organized in a virtual format, due to the current restrictions.
 AAU was chosen as the exclusive global provider to host both the experiential learning and the applied project parts.